Wild Honey Pie: Music

-Everett observes tonal similarities between the songs on the White Album, namely, "While My Guitar Gently Weeps", with both having a I–♭VII–♭VI–V structure, and "Glass Onion", sharing the same tritones within major-minor chords in the guitar voicings featuring in the latter's coda.
-The harpsichord, according to Courrier, quotes The Addams Family's theme tune.
+Everett observes tonal similarities between McCartney's piece and other tracks on the White Album, namely, "While My Guitar Gently Weeps", with both having a I–♭VII–♭VI–V structure, and "Glass Onion", sharing the tritones within major-minor chords in the guitar voicings in the latter's coda.
+According to Courrier, the harpsichord melody quotes The Addams Family's theme tune.